magongit/nodejs-postgresql/README.md

 - Type `npm install` in terminal/console in the source folder where `package.json` is located
 - Type `node app.js` in terminal/console in the source folder where `app.js` is located
-- server started on port 4000. (http://localhost:4000/) in default browsersxxx
+- server started on port 4000. (http://localhost:4000/) in default browsers

 ## Brief Documented